-- 1. we will pay \$20,000 to your estate if you die in a sudden accidental event caused by accidental loss to your property covered by this policy. - 2. if more than one person's estate is entitled to this benefit, the benefit will be divided equally among each estate - 3. the most we will pay during the term is \$20,000, no matter how many policies you have with us.
+- if you are injured and, as a consequence, die as a result of a sudden accidental event, we will pay \$20,000 to your estate - if more than one person's estate is entitled to this benefit, the benefit will be divided equally among each estate - 3. the most we will pay during the term is \$20,000, no matter how many policies you have with us.